stoodx/obfuscation/ReadMe.txt

 and ENCRYPT(....) for obfuscated strings, for example, see Test project.

-8)Build the project, use the building log for control.
+8)Build the project, use the output log for control.

 Notes before usage: